Emily Bronte (July 30, 1818 — December 19, 1848) – Poet and Novelist; famous for her classic novel Wuthering Heights.

 From an early age, Emily began writing displaying a vivid imagination.
 Her early writings were in collaboration with her sisters and brothers about an imaginary world (Gondal saga).
-Only small fragments remain from this period.
-She continued writing throughout her life, though it became an increasingly private affair; initially she disliked the idea of her poems being published though she was persuaded on finding her sisters had been writing similar poems.
+Very little remain from this period.
+She continued writing throughout her life, though it became an increasingly private affair; initially, she disliked the idea of her poems being published though she was persuaded after finding her sisters had been writing similar poems.

 In 1846, the three Bronte sisters published a collection of poems under the pseudonyms Currer Bell (Charlotte), Ellis Bell (Emily) and Acton Bell (Anne).
 The fact they chose masculine names suggests they wanted to avoid the prejudgment of female writers.
 At the time, it was rare for women writers to be published.